x-board/x-board-protocol/docs/list-pins-capabilities.md

 they are stabilized, so they shouldn't be taken to actually mean that.
 Check the pin operation reference instead.)

-### The call ###
+### The calls ###

+Like with the list pins call, the length of the list pins will be different between different boards and board versions.
+That's why there's once again a separate call to get the length of the response for this board.
+This is done through the following
+call:

+    00 04

+The client will respond with two bytes which combined in big-endian fashion represent the length of the list capabilities call.
+It's not truly expected that many boards will have responses longer than 255 bytes, but it sounds like it might be a possibility, so protocol provides for it.
-The other call is to list the capabilities of a board.
-This call is a bit harder just because there is so much more information in it.

-The client's call is once again pretty simple:
+Nest, there is the call to list the capabilities of a board.
+The response to this board is more complicated because it is pretty dense in information, but the call itself is rather simple:

     00 03

 ### The response ###

-However, the response is more involved.
+As mentioned, the response is more involved.
 It will basically just list capabilities of the board, using `FD`, `FE` and `FF` as operators.
 The mode, operation and pin parts of a call are treated mostly the same in this response, so I will refer all three together as the *command*.
 The data part of a call is treated rather differently.